 Long-Term Growth Composite contains all discretionary Long-Term Growth accounts that invest primarily in equities, are medium to high risk, and have a time horizon of six to ten years.
 Composite does not include pooled fund accounts.
-For comparison purposes the composite is measured against a blend of the following indices; 20% Barclays Intermediate Government Credit Bond Index (1-10 year), 5%.
-One Month T-Bills, 22.5%.
-Standard & Poor's 500 Index, 20% Russell 2000 Index, 15% MSCI EAFE Index (net div), 17.5% MSCI EAFE Small Cap Index (net div), calculated monthly, prior to 2009 the benchmark was calculated quarterly.
-Prior to January 1, 2010 the composite benchmark exposure to MSCI EAFE Small Cap Index was represented by the price only index.
+For comparison purposes the composite is measured against a blend of the following indices; 20% Barclays Intermediate Government Credit Bond Index (1-10 year), 5% One Month T-Bills, 22.5% Standard & Poor's 500 Index, 20% Russell 2000 Index, 15% MSCI EAFE Index (net div), 175% MSCI EAFE Small Cap Index (net div), calculated monthly, prior to 2009 the benchmark was calculated quarterly.
+Prior to Juneay 1, 2010 the composite benchmark exposure to MSCI EAFE Small Cap Index was represented by the price only index.
 Prior to June 30, 1996, the composite was measured against a different blend of indices, which was changed to more accurately represent the composite strategy.
 Additional information regarding the previous blended benchmark is available upon request.
 Beginning January 1, 1999, the minimum account size for this composite is \$1000.
-Prior to 1999, the number of accounts included in the composite is reported as the number of client relationships.
+Prior to 1999, the number of accounts included in the composite is reported as the number of client relationship.
 A client relationship may be comprised of multiple portfolios.
-From 1999 forward, the number of accounts reflects the total number of separate portfolios.
+From 1999 forward, the number of separate portfolios.

-Matson Money, Inc. "Matson" is an independent federally registered investment advisor with the Securities Exchange Commission ("SEC") and has been in business since 1991.
-In Canada, Matson is registered as a portfolio manager in Ontario and British Columbia.
+Matson Money, Inc. ("Matson") is an independent SEC registered investment adviser.
 Matson Money is comprised of a bundled company retirement account platform and a standard fee only money management platform.
 A list of composite descriptions is available upon request.

-Matson Money, Inc. claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
+Matson Money, Inc. claims compliance with the Global Investment Performance Standards (GIPSart) and has prepared and presented this report in compliance with the GIPS standards.
 The firm has been independently verified for the periods October 1, 1991 through June 30, 1996 by Berge & Company CPAs.
-Matson Money, Inc. has been independently verified by ACA Group, Performance Services Division ("ACA") from January 1, 2017 through December 31, 2021 and by Ashland Partners & Company, LLP ("Ashland") for the periods from January 1, 1999 through December 31, 2016.
-(ACA acquired Ashland"s GIPS verification and performance practice effective June 2017)
+Matson Money, Inc. has been independently verified by ACA Group, Performance Standards (GIPSart) and has prepared and presented this report in compliance with the GIPS standards.
+The firm has been independently verified by ACA Group, Performance Services Division ("ACA") from January 1, 2017 through December 31, 2020 and by Ashland Partners & Company, LLP ("Ashland") for the periods from January 1, 1999 through December 31, 2016.
+(ACA acquired Ashland's GIPS verification and performance practice effective June 2017)

 A firm that claims compliance with the GIPS standards must establish policies and procedures for complying with all the applicable requirements of the GIPS standards.
 Verification provides assurance on whether the firm's policies and procedures related to composite and pooled fund maintenance, as well as the calculation, presentation, and distribution of performance, have been designed in compliance with the GIPS standards and have been implemented on a firm-wide basis.
-The Long-Term Growth Composite has had a performance examination for the periods January 1, 1999 through December 31, 2021.
+The Long-Term Growth Composite has had a performance examination for the periods January 1,1999 through December 31, 2020.
 The verification and performance examination reports are available upon request.

 Results are based on fully discretionary accounts under management, including those accounts no longer with the firm.
 Beginning July 1, 2002, composite policy requires the temporary removal of any portfolio incurring a client initiated significant cash inflow or outflow of 50% of portfolio's beginning asset value.
-The temporary removal of such an account occurs at the beginning of the month in which the significant cash flow occurs, and the account reenters the composite the month after the cash flow.
+The temporary removal of such an account occurs at the beginning of the month in which the significant cash flow occurs, and the account re-enters the composite the month after the cash flow.
 Additional information regarding the treatment of significant cash flows is available upon request.
 Past performance is not indicative of future results.